property personalised

 According to URA, 14 of the 17 CBDI proposals and seven of the 12 SDI proposals submitted to the government have been granted in-principal approval.

-However, the five-year extension of the CBDI and SDI will come with refinements to both schemes, says Minister Lee.
+However, Minister Lee says the five-year extension of the CBDI and SDI will come with refinements to both schemes.

-The CBDI will be extended to include commercial developments in Anson and Cecil, and developers and property owners who submit CBDI proposals for buildings in these areas will have the option to retain their commercial zoning (with 40% non-Commercial use) if the redevelopment includes long-stay serviced apartment units.
+Unde the CBDI scheme, developers and property owners who submit CBDI proposals for commercial developments will have the option to retain their commercial zoning (with 40% non-commercial use) if the redevelopment includes long-stay serviced apartment units.
+This option, which was previously limited to Tanjong Pagar, Robinson Road, and Shenton Way areas, has been extended to commercial developments in the Anson Road and Cecil Street area.

 Read also: One Bernam nears sellout at 99% sales after weekend promotion; only three penthouses left